 DISCREPANCY BETWEEN IRS AND SSA RECORDS

 IRS records show that, for the year below, you paid Social Security and/or Medicare taxes on more employee wages than SSA processed.
-The SSA processed wage amount is based on your Forms W-2 and W-3 reports.
+We base our wage amount on your Forms W-2 and W-3 reports.
 The total wages on your Forms W-2 and W-3 for a year should equal the sum of the amounts that you report quarterly or annually to IRS on your Forms 941, 943, 944 or Schedule H (Form 1040).

 IRS/SSA Data for Tax Year: 2000 EIN: EIN